pyppin.file.dev_null

 seek(offset: int, whence: int = 0, /) int[source]

-• 0 – start of stream (the default); offset should be zero or positive
+• os.SEEK_SET or 0 – start of stream (the default); offset should be zero or positive

-• 1 – current stream position; offset may be negative
+• os.SEEK_CUR or 1 – current stream position; offset may be negative

-• 2 – end of stream; offset is usually negative
+• os.SEEK_END or 2 – end of stream; offset is usually negative

 Return the new absolute position.